jlentz02/CPPStuff/README.md

 Currently taking a detour to become more familiar with AVX intrisics.

 So far I have the following methods:
-Transpose
+- Transpose
-Print
+- Print
-Flatten
+- Flatten
-Unflatten
+- Unflatten
-Reshape
+- Reshape
-Naive matrix multiplication (vector of vectors)
+- Naive Matrix Multiplication (vector of vectors)
-Naive matrix multiplication with transposed second matrix Vectorized matrix multiplication
+- Naive Matrix Multiplication with transposed second matrix
+- Vectorized Matrix Multiplication
-Vectorized matrix multiplication with transposed second matrix*
+- Vectorized Matrix Multiplication with transposed second matrix*

 *Fastest method so far mostly due to the efficient memory access of the vectors.
 This method is about 75% faster than the naive implementation.